atrettel/lettsymb/README.md

 Purpose
 -------

-The purpose is to allow LaTeX users to worry more about the content of their documents and less about the implementation, especially when particular symbols are complex to implement.
+It is easy to confuse different symbols in science and engineering.
+Is the letter P the pressure or power here?
+Is the letter omega the angular velocity or the vorticity here?
+The purpose of `lettsymb` is to allow LaTeX users to worry more about the content of their documents and less about the implementation, especially when particular symbols are complex to implement.
+A major goal is to make it possible to change the symbols in a document by only changing the package options.

 Categories